-- Chapter 1 provides a brief overview of Orbix configuration, how it is organized, and the syntax for specifying variable entries. - Chapter 2 describes the root namespace of an Orbix configuration and what variables belong in it. - Chapter 4 describes the configuration namespaces and variables that control the core functionality of Orbix. - Chapter 6 describes the configuration variables that define a configuration domain - Chapter 3 describes the configuration namespaces and variables used to configure COMet. - Chapter 7 describes the configuration namespaces and variables used to configure the Plug-ins to the Adaptive Runtime Technology core.
-These plug-ins include the CORBA services.

-- Chapter 8 describes the configuration variables in the policies namespace. - Chapter 9 describes the configuration namespaces and variables used to configure IONA's JMS implementation and the JMS-Notification bridge. - Chapter 10 describes the configuration namespaces and variables used to configure Orbix security features. - Chapter 11 describes the configuration variables used to configure the XA Resource Manager plug-in.
+- "Introduction" provides a brief overview of Orbix configuration, how it is organized, and the syntax for specifying variable entries. - "Root Namespace" describes the root namespace of an Orbix configuration and what variables belong in it. - "Core Namespaces" describes the configuration namespaces and variables that control the core functionality of Orbix. - "Classloader" describes the configuration variables used to control Java classloading. - "Configuration Namespace" describes the configuration variables that define a configuration domain - "CORBA Plug-ins" describes the configuration namespaces and variables used to configure the Plug-ins to the Adaptive Runtime Technology core.
+These plug-ins include the CORBA services. - "CORBA Policies" describes the configuration variables in the policies namespace. - "JMS" describes the configuration namespaces and variables used to configure the Orbix JMS implementation and the JMS-Notification bridge. - "Security" describes the configuration namespaces and variables used to configure Orbix security features. - "XA Resource Manager" describes the configuration variables used to configure the XA Resource Manager plug-in.